Bear attack: Predatory

+Prevention

+Bear attacks may be prevented by avoiding hiking at dawn or dusk.
+Additional steps may be taken to prevent attacks such as being loud, traveling in groups, and bear spray/firearms.

 Species, and respective aggressiveness

 American black bears

-American black bears are abundant in much of North America.
-In the US and Canada, there were between 10 and 200,000 black bears in most states or provinces as of a 1996 count.
+American black bears are widely distributed throughout much of North America.
+As of a 1996 count, they are found in nearly all states and provinces in the United States and Canada.
+States and provinces with particularly high black bear populations include Alaska, British Columbia, and Ontario.
+Black bears are largely absent from the Great Plains region, as they primarily inhabit forests and mountainous regions.
 In 1996, it was estimated that there were between 735,000 and 941,000 black bears in the United States and Canada combined.
 Only seven states and one province had none.

 Unlike grizzly bears, which became a subject of fearsome legend among the European settlers of North America, black bears were rarely considered overly dangerous, even though they lived in areas where the pioneers had settled.
 Black bears rarely attack when confronted by humans, and usually limit themselves to making mock charges, emitting blowing noises and swatting the ground with their forepaws.

 According to Stephen Herrero in his Bear Attacks: Their Causes and Avoidance, 23 people were killed by black bears from 1900 to 1980.
+The North American Bear Center states that 61 people have been killed by black bears since 1900.
 The number of black bear attacks on humans is higher than those of brown bears, though this is largely because black bears outnumber brown bears rather than being more aggressive.
 Compared to brown bear attacks, violent encounters with black bears rarely lead to serious injury and death.
 However, the majority of black bear attacks tend to be motivated by hunger rather than territoriality, and thus victims have a higher probability of surviving by fighting back rather than submitting.
 Unlike grizzlies, female black bears do not display the same level of protectiveness toward their cubs, and will seldom attack humans in their vicinity.
 However, it is a very common occurrence for the American black bear to take food from campsites, and even from time to time break into people's homes to get food.

 The worst recorded fatality incident occurred in May 1978, in which a black bear killed three teenagers fishing in Algonquin Park in Canada.
 The majority of attacks happened in national parks, usually near campgrounds, where the bears had become habituated to human contact and food.
 Between 1964 and 1976 in the Great Smoky Mountains National Park, there were 1,028 documented incidents of black bears acting aggressively toward people, 107 of which resulted in injury.
 These incidents occurred mainly in tourist hotspots, where people regularly fed the bears handouts.